neil-ptr/hurl/README.md

 ## Features

 - **Save and Reuse Requests**: Store your HTTP requests in simple text files for easy reuse and version control.
-- **Support for Multiple HTTP Methods**: GET, POST, PUT, DELETE, PATCH, and more.
+- **Support for Multiple HTTP Methods**: GET, POST, PUT, DELETE, and PATCH.
 - **Headers & Payload Handling**: Easily add headers and payloads to your requests.
-- **Environment Variables**: (TODO) Use environment variables in your request files for different deployment stages (e.g., development, staging, production).
+- **Environment Variables**: Use environment variables in your request files for different deployment stages (e.g., development, staging, production).
-- **Request Chaining**: (TODO) Chain requests together and use the response from one as input for another.
 - **Response Highlighting**: Color-coded response output for easy reading and debugging.
 - **File Uploads**: (TODO) Support for multipart file uploads.
 - **History & Repeat**: Keep a history of your requests and repeat them with a single command.